Ground state properties of trapped boson system with finite-range Gaussian repulsion: Exact diagonalization study: Summary and Conclusion

-In conclusion, we have presented an exact diagonalization study of the finite-range effects of repulsive Gaussian interaction potential, on the rotating system of few $\left(2 \le N \le 16\right)$ harmonically confined bosons in different subspaces of quantized total angular momentum $L_{z}$.
-The study considered the variation of experimentally accessible physical quantities such as lowest eigenstate energy, quantum correlation (measured in terms of von Neumann entanglement entropy as well as degree of condensation) and critical angular velocity of the trapped Bose-condensed gas, with interaction range $\sigma$ of the Gaussian potential.
-For the non-rotating system of $N=2,4,8,12,16$ bosons in $L_{z}=0$ subspace, the variation of ground state energy with $\sigma$ is obtained.
-It is found that with small values of $\sigma$, the ground state energy increases for few-bosons $2\le N\le 8$ but decreases for many-bosons $N>8$, on the other hand with relatively large values of $\sigma<1$, it exhibits a monotonic decrease regardless of the number of bosons $N$.
-The effect of quantum (Bose) statistics is observed if more than two-bosons with Gaussian repulsion are considered.
-The $\sigma$-dependence of the ground state energy of two-boson trapped system in small $\sigma$ limit, is in good agreement with recent studies \cite{dka13}.
-For a given $N$, the value of von Neumann entropy decreases and the degree of condensation increases with increase in $\sigma$, leads to an enhanced phase coherence compared to the zero-range ($\delta$-function) potential.
-Thus, the use of repulsive finite-range Gaussian interaction potential leads to Bose-Einstein condensate with relatively lesser value of entropy and higher degree of condensation than the use of zero-range interaction potential \cite{lgd12}. \\
+For the non-rotating ($L_{z}=0$) system of $N=2,4,8,12,16$ bosons, the variation of ground state energy with interaction range $\sigma$ is analyzed.
+It is found that for small values of $\sigma$, the ground state energy increases for few-boson ($2\le N\le 8$) system but decreases for many-boson ($N>8$) system.
+On the other hand for relatively large values of $\sigma\ (<1)$, the ground state energy exhibits a monotonic decrease, regardless of the number of bosons $N$, with the system reducing to a droplet of bosons \cite{srh10} where quantum statistics ceases to play any significant role.
+Further, for a given $N$, with increasing $\sigma$, the value of von Neumann entropy decreases and the degree of condensation increases.
+Thus, one achieves a more phase-rigid Bose-Einstein condensate with relatively lower value of entropy and higher degree of condensation using repulsive finite-range Gaussian potential compared to zero-range ($\delta$-function) potential. \\